Finsler manifold: Geodesic spray

 of the Jacobi equation for a general spray structure (M, H) in terms of the Ehresmann curvature and nonlinear covariant derivative.

 Uniqueness and minimizing properties of geodesics

-By Hopf–Rinow theorem there always exist length minimizing curves (at least in small enough neighborhoods) on (M, F).
+By the Hopf–Rinow theorem, the manifold can be covered with open sets such that any two points in a set is connected by a unique length minimizing curve.
 Length minimizing curves can always be positively reparametrized to be geodesics, and any geodesic must satisfy the Euler–Lagrange equation for E[γ].
 Assuming the strong convexity of F2 there exists a unique maximal geodesic γ with γ(0) = x and γ(0) = v for any (x, v) ∈ TM&setminus;{0} by the uniqueness of integral curves.

 If F2 is strongly convex, geodesics γ: [0, b] → M are length-minimizing among nearby curves until the first point γ(s) conjugate to γ(0) along γ, and for t > s there always exist shorter curves from γ(0) to γ(t) near γ, as in the Riemannian case.

+Connection

+The geodesic flow determines how a path transports its own velocity vector.
+It does not determine how it transports other vectors.
+A Finsler connection extends it to a transport, by defining an Ehresmann connection on the double tangent bundle.
+This is not necessarily an affine connection, so the transport may be nonlinear.

+Consequently, the covariant derivative may also be nonlinear.
+The curvature form is also defined.